CSCfi/mlflow-openshift/docs/USER_GUIDE.md

 ### How to set up
 First you have to have some training runs recorded to Tracking server with model as a artifact.
 Model have to be stored to default artifact store in MinIO, or in CSC Allas.

-Open your experiment and your chosen run.
+Open your experiment and your chosen run in your MLflow Tracking server.
 Under artifacts there is model directory.
 When clicking that, Full Path of model uri can be copied.
 ![Model URI path](pics/model_uri.jpg)

-Add copied uri to `MODELS_URI` variable in `models-cfg` config map and save.
+Switch into Rahti and add copied uri to `MODELS_URI` variable in `models-cfg` in config map save.

 ![Model CFG location](pics/models_cfg.jpg)